faizahsayyid/shehacks2024/README.md

 ## What we learned 🏫
 - Balancing the utilization of web activity for personalization with robust privacy measures requires a combination of thorough research, continuous learning, and iterative prototyping to ensure user trust and data security.
 - Learning with unfamiliar tech stacks with a team in a collaborative coding environments required us to dive deep into documentation and brainstorm how to ensure the integrity of our architecture remained intact without losing our adaptability
+- Our first time learning how to plan the architecture for a browser extension and we were able to manage our time to achieve our goal hacking it
 - Hacking requires a balance of sleep 😴 and hard work 😤

 ## What's next for agora 💭
 - Fine-tune our pop-up notifications that show up on external sites as reminders and recommendation
 - Incorporate webapp to a browser extension (add-on) for Chrome, Safari, Firefox, and Edge

+## References
+- To help with creating the Chrome add-on we used a tutorial found [here](https://web-highlights.com/blog/build-your-own-custom-chrome-history-extension-with-react-part-1-set-up/?source=post_page-----a6bc26127ccd).
+- Screentime images were sourced from our lovely community attending SheHacks+ 8 in person